ayushi19031/Algorithms_and_code_in_java/README.md

 # LIST OF ALGORITHMS IMPLEMENTED

-1. BRUTE FORCE APPROACH
+ - BRUTE FORCE APPROACH
-2. RECURSION with special emphasis on backtracking and grids
+ - RECURSION with special emphasis on backtracking and grids
-3. BINARY SEARCH in arrays
+ - BINARY SEARCH in arrays
-4. SINGLY LINKED LISTS
+ - SINGLY LINKED LISTS
-5. DOUBLY LINKED LISTS
+ - DOUBLY LINKED LISTS
-6. CIRCULAR LINKED LISTS
+ - CIRCULAR LINKED LISTS
-7. STACKS - USING SINGLY LINKED LISTS AND ARRAYS
+ - STACKS - USING SINGLY LINKED LISTS AND ARRAYS
-8. QUEUES - USING SINGLY LINKED LISTS
+ - QUEUES - USING SINGLY LINKED LISTS
-9. BINARY TREES AND BINARY SEARCH TREES
+ - BINARY TREES AND BINARY SEARCH TREES
-10. AVL TREES
+ - AVL TREES

 # BASIC CONCEPTS USED

-1. Types of data in java and their range
+ - Types of data in java and their range
-2. Classes and objects in java
+ - Classes and objects in java
-3. Collections in java
+ - Collections in java
+# HOW IS THE PROGRAM RUN
+It can be run using any java ide.
+For example, it can be run on eclipse ide for java.

 # FURTHER INITIATIVES: